GoldExperienceRequiemWW/CAR-Net/README.md

 # CAR-Net
-The testing data is in release.
+The testing sample could be found in Release.